 Every Monday at noon, I stream LIVE and open up S.A.M. for everyone in the chatroom to see...
-And I share my REAL-money trades, while I teach my trading techniques and make recommendations.
-This is your opportunity to join me and my community of tens of thousands of Americans inside of my private Profit Surge Trader chatroom, as we target Weekly AI Cash Waves...
+And I share my intel and REAL-money trades,all while I teach my trading techniques and make recommendations.
+This is your opportunity to join me and my community ofthousands of Americans inside of my private Profit Surge Trader chatroom, as we target Weekly AI Cash Waves...
 Like the week where we collected 100% on Reddit overnight.
 Or the week when we collected 100% on Advanced Auto Parts within a few minutes...
 Then a week later...
 Collected ANOTHER 100% on the same stock overnight.
 Shortly after that, we collected 117% on Veeva Systems Inc after just 3 days...
-And we’ve even made 135% on META within a few minutes.
+And we’ve even made 133% on META within a few minutes.

+And those are just a few of my best trades…

 Most Americans will never get the chance to see a weekly cash flow this lucrative in their lifetimes...